MicrosoftDocs/machine-learning-server-docs/microsoft-r/rserver-install-windows.md

 3. At the command line, type `search()` to view a list of objects already loaded.
 You should see the `RevoScaleR` package in the list.
 If you want to load a package that's not automatically available, such as `mrsdpeloy`, type `load.package("mrsdeploy")`.
 4. Type `rxSummary(~., iris)` to return summary statistics on the built-in iris sample dataset.
 The `rxSummary` function is from `RevoScaleR`.

+### Configure R Server for operationalization

+To benefit from Microsoft R Server’s deployment and operationalization features, you can [configure R Server for operationalization](operationalize/configuration-initial.md) after installation to act as a deployment server and host analytic web services.
+Doing so will enable you to operationalize your R code.

 ##Side-by-side installation

 You can install R Server 9.0.1 and previous major versions side-by-side on the same computer, but you can only install one copy of each major version.
 As a standalone server, R Server for Windows is not multi-instance.
 If you require multiple copies of R Server at the same functional level on a single server, you can install SQL Server R Services as part of a multi-instance relational database engine service.